-Program Rules: Middle School and High School Jazz Ensembles
+Programming Rules: Middle School and High School Jazz Ensembles

-- 1. You will be able to reserve up to six (6) pieces on Wednesday, May 8 and up to fourteen (14) additional pieces on Wednesday, May 22.
+1. You will be able to reserve up to six (6) pieces on Wednesday, May 8 and up to fourteen (14) additional pieces on Wednesday, May 21.
 You can have up to eighteen (18) pieces reserved at any time after that.
 All pieces you are considering for your concert program must be reserved.
 There will be two (2) confirmation periods where you will need to log into the music reservation system and confirm pieces you are still considering.
 If you fail to confirm your selections, they will be deleted from your reservation and available for other ensembles to select.
 Your final program draft is due to your liaison by August 29.
-Your final program is due to the Midwest Clinic Office by September 12. - 2.
-Although your group will be onstage more than the actual playing time, time must be allowed for announcements, introductions, and changes of directors.
+Your final program is due to the Midwest Clinic Office by September 12.

+2. Although your group will be onstage more than the actual playing time, time must be allowed for announcements, introductions, and changes of conductors.
 The titles you select MUST total your specific playing time.
 Our schedule does not allow for intermissions or encores.

-When adding up the total music timing of your repertoire, please be aware of the time needed for set changes or changes of directors.
-If you have multiple directors or set changes, you may need to program less music to complete your concert on time.
+When adding up the total music timing of your repertoire, please be aware of the time needed for set changes or changes of conductors.
+If you have multiple conductors or set changes, you may need to program less music to complete your concert on time.
 If your concert ending time arrives prior to the downbeat of the final piece on your program, you will not be allowed to play that work.
+Set/chair changes, should be practiced.
+This is especially important for the percussion section.
+It is also helpful to assign a backstage assistant for the purpose of directing entrance of guest conductors, thus eliminating an awkward silence and fomenting a smooth transition between selections.